Sarsyu Secondary School Library

-Once Active Hearts raised the required amount, we transformed a current classroom into a beautiful and safe learning environment for the children.
+Once Active Hearts raised the required amount through donations from our very generous supporters (YOU!) we transformed a current classroom into a beautiful and safe learning environment for the children.
 As always, we employ local stone masons and builders for the job to help stimulate the local economy.
 They built the book shelving, tables, chairs, librarians’ desk, walled partitions, paint the walls, install curtains, carpet and electrical wiring.
 We provided mats for sitting, desktops for computer studies and approximately 800 curriculum related books, which were chosen by the teachers and purchased wholesale by us in Kathmandu.
-Once completed we also employed a full time librarian to maintain the library to a high standard for the children.
+Once completed we trained and employed a full time librarian to maintain the library to a high standard for the children.

-On Nov 2nd 2018 a team of Active Hearts members trekked through the foothills to be a part of this special opening day program.
-Exciting times!
-You can follow Sarsyu Library updates by 'SUBSCRIBING' to our newsletter at the bottom of the page.
+A team of Active Hearts members trekked through the foothills to be a part of this special opening day program.

 We feel very privileged to help this incredible area and the beautiful children that call it home.